eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The signature or seal over the PID or attestation may or may not include the value of the presented attributes.
 If the attribute values are not included in the signature creation, the Relying Party trusts these attributes because they are presented over an authenticated channel set up between the secure environment (i.e., the WSCD or the secure infrastructure used by the PID Provider or Attestation Provider, see previous bullet) and the Relying Party.
 One possible way to set up such an authenticated channel is by ensuring the authenticity and integrity (but not the non-repudiation) of the attributes by means of a Message Authentication Code (MAC).
 The MAC is created by the secure environment over the presented attribute values.
 The MAC key is generated from an ephemeral key of the Relying Party (sent to the secure environment by the Wallet Instance) in combination with an ephemeral key created by the secure environment.
 The latter ephemeral key is sent to the Relying Party in such a way that the Relying Party can verify the authenticity of this key.
 Such a solution, or similar ones, can be used provided that:
    - the solution is fully compliant with the relevant standards, i.e., [ISO/IEC 18013-5] or [OpenID4VP] and [SD-JWT VC].
-   - the solution can be certified for security at LoA "high" according to [chapter 7](#7-security-and-data-protection)
+   - the solution can be certified for security at LoA "high" according to [chapter 7](#7-certification-and-risk-management)

 - A Relying Party typically has a list of attestations that it accepts for a certain use case.
 For example, a Relying Party could accept a mobile Driving Licence (mDL) issued by a national driving licence Provider as proof of identity.
 If a Relying Party decides to accept a specific type of attestation issued by a specific Attestation Provider, the Relying Party must accept any valid and authentic attestation issued by that Attestation Provider, regardless of the User device it is installed on.
 In other words, the Relying Party trusts the PID Provider or Attestation Provider to have verified, during PID or attestation issuance, that the User device is fit to receive a PID or attestation, as described in [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-wallet-unit).
 The Relying Party therefore does not assess the technical properties of the User device and WSCD during the attestation presentation process.
 If the Relying Party were to make its own independent assessment of the security of the User device, there is a possibility that it would not accept a User's attestation even though it is perfectly valid.
 That would be confusing to Users and might diminish their trust in their attestations and in the EUDI Wallet ecosystem as a whole.

 ##### 6.6.3.7 Relying Party verifies that the PID or attestation is not revoked

-To allow revocation checking of a PID or attestation, the PID Provider or Attestation Provider must include revocation information in the PID or attestation, respectively.
-This revocation information must include a URL indicating the location where a Relying Party can obtain a status list or revocation list, and an identifier or index for this specific certificate or attestation within that list.
+To allow revocation checking of a PID or attestation, the PID Provider or Attestation Provider includes revocation information in the PID or attestation, if it is valid for longer than 24 hours.
+This revocation information includes a URL indicating the location where a Relying Party can obtain a status list or revocation list, and an identifier or index for this specific certificate or attestation within that list.

 Notes:

+- For attestations with a validity period of less than 24 hours, including revocation information is not necessary.

-- A status list is a bit string or byte string in which each bit or group of bits denotes the current revocation status (valid, suspended, or revoked) of one attestation.
+- A status list is a bit string or byte string in which each bit or group of bits denotes the current revocation status (valid or revoked) of one attestation.
 To get the status of the attestation it has received from the Wallet Unit, the Relying Party obtains the status list from the URL specified in the attestation and verifies the value encoded at the bit position given by the index value in the attestation.

 - A revocation list is a list of PID identifiers or attestations identifiers revoked by the PID Provider or Attestation Provider.
 To get the status of the PID or attestation it has received from the Wallet Unit, the Relying Party obtains the revocation list from the URL specified in the attestation and verifies whether the identifier included in the attestation is on the list or not.